59 Low Growing Perennial Plants For Garden Edges and Borders

 These herbaceous perennials open in mid-summer to display bright yellow centers and blue petals.

-These plants thrive in grassland-like conditions.
-So, they should have lots of sun and dry conditions with a narrow pH soil range of 6.8 to 7.2.
-Eastern Pasque Flowers prefer USDA Zones of 4-7.
+These early spring plants thrive in grassland-like conditions.
+They should have lots of sun and dry conditions.
+Eastern pasque flowers prefer zones 4-7.

 European Wild Ginger